-The best AMD motherboard can make a huge difference to your final gaming PC build.
+The best AMD motherboard will make a huge difference to your final gaming PC build.
 We’ve put the top AM4 options – from the latest X570 motherboards to X470 and B450 boards – through their paces so you can make the right Ryzen motherboard choice for your rig.

 Choosing the best AM4 board is vital in getting the most out of your new AMD Ryzen CPU – be that a first, second, or third generation chip.
 You don’t have to go for the latest X570 motherboard either, because the older 300-series boards from the likes of Asus, Gigabyte, MSI, and ASRock are still seriously capable, completely compatible, and a lot more affordable.